-The application of strategies and policies to reduce or redistribute travel demand.
+The application of strategies and policies to reduce travel demand, or to redistribute this demand.
 Managing demand can be a cost-effective alternative to increasing capacity.

-An innovative, user-focused approach which leverages emerging mobility services, integrated transit networks and operations, real-time data, connected travelers, and cooperative intelligent transport system (ITS) to allow for a more traveler-centric approach by providing improved mobility options to all travelers and users of the system in an efficient and safe manner.
+An innovative, user-focused approach which leverages emerging mobility services, integrated transit networks and operations, real-time data, connected travelers, and cooperative ITS to allow for a more traveler-centric approach, providing improved mobility options to all travelers and users of the system in an efficient and safe manner.

 The number of people who use alternative forms of transportation in lieu of public transit.
 It is typically used to determine the percentage of people in an area who use private vehicles as an alternative to public transit.

-A transportation service provided to individuals who are not in an emergency situation, but need more assistance than a taxi service is able to provide.
-Oftentimes, these services are specially equipped to transport riders in wheelchairs, stretchers, or with other special needs.
+A transportation service provided to individuals who are not in an emergency situation but need more assistance than a taxi service is able to provide.
+Oftentimes, these services are specially equipped to transport riders in wheelchairs, stretchers, or with other ability needs.

 The schedule of work for each driver showing all routes they will operate in a day, including arrival and departure times and specific directions.

 The total number of miles traveled by passengers on transit vehicles.
-Passenger miles can be calculated by multiplying the total number of unlinked passenger trips by the average length of the trips.
+Passenger miles are determined by multiplying the number of unlinked passenger trips times the average length of their trips.